Sierra Designs Vapor Light 1

 Stability: Not very stable in high winds unless pitched like an arrow into the wind.
 Has only limited guy lines that add little stability.

 Weather resistance: The seam tape actually flaked off like sunburned skin and made a mess everywhere.
-I seam sealed but because there was all kinds of loose stuff left, the seam seal didn't take well.
+I seam sealed it but because there was all kinds of loose stuff left, the seam seal didn't take well.
 I even scrubbed the old stuff with a toothbrush for 20 min trying to get the old debris off but to little avail.
 Now my seams are coming loose again.
 Argh!

 Room and storage: Tight fit, head touches, I'm 5'11".
 Barely room to turn on my side.
 One small storage pocket.
 Vestibule is decent but my 85 liter pack peeks out from underneath a bit.

 Ease of use: Super easy to set up take down (has the patented Jake's feet which makes it a breeze).
 Has 2 v poles with a single pole spine.

 Construction and durability: Won't last forever, but it's great while it's around.